BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/16_2_Converting_Miniscript.md

 # 16.2: Converting Policy & Miniscript

-There are currently no command-line functions available to convert Policy into Miniscript.
+There are currently limited command-line functions available to convert Policy into Miniscript.
+(BDK-CLI can do so, but it's a whole set competitor to `bitcoin-cli`, so we're going to approach it separately in [§16.4](16_4_Using_BDK.md).)
 However, a convertor at Peter Wuille's website is easy to use and as official as you get in the Bitcoin world.
 In addition, some wallets allow the direct use of scripting policy and some APIs exist for conversion.

 ## Compile Policy on the Web